Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Background

-As an instructive example, consider the quantum algorithm in \cref{fig:circuit-mapping-example}a.
-Before assigning qubits from the quantum algorithm to the physical QPU, the corresponding circuit is itself decomposed into a graph-theoretic form referred to as the \textit{interaction graph}; such a decomposition is intended to visualize the action of mapping and fitting of an algorithm to a relevant portion of the QPU lattice such that the geometric constraints of the circuit are respected.
-As shown in \cref{fig:circuit-mapping-example}b, the resulting interaction graph is the \textit{complete graph} $K_{4}$, and cannot be exactly embedded into the QPU coupling graph shown in \cref{fig:circuit-mapping-example}d.
-In order to correctly map this algorithm, one may add a SWAP gate operation to the qubits $q_{1}$ and $q_{3}$, and then perform the required two-qubit gate between $q_{3}$ and $q_{4}$, as depicted in the modified algorithm of \cref{fig:circuit-mapping-example}c; other SWAP gates are added as well in \cref{fig:circuit-mapping-example}.
-The SWAP gate itself degrades the final-state fidelity of the algorithm.
-Due to the disadvantageous characteristics of utilizing SWAP gates, many qubit-mapping algorithms explicitly attempt to minimize the amount of SWAP gates employed \cite{bandic,lao-mapping1}.
+In order to illustrate how the qubit-assignment problem can be treated, consider the quantum algorithm in \cref{fig2}a.
+Before assigning qubits from the quantum algorithm to the physical QPU, the corresponding circuit is itself decomposed into a graph-theoretic form which we defined as the \textit{interaction graph}; such a decomposition is needed in order to properly assign virtual qubits to a relevant portion of the QPU lattice such that the geometric constraints of the circuit are respected.
+As shown in \cref{fig2}b, the resulting IG is the \textit{complete graph} $K_{4}$, and cannot be exactly embedded into the QPU CG shown in \cref{fig2}d; equivalently, one may say that no structure-preserving map (i.e. a \textit{graph isomorphism}) $f$ exists from the IG to the CG \cite{gross1987topological}.
+In order to correctly assign this algorithm, one may add a SWAP gate operation to the qubits $q_{1}$ and $q_{3}$, and then perform the required two-qubit gate between $q_{3}$ and $q_{4}$, as depicted in the modified algorithm of \cref{fig2}c; other SWAP gates are added as well in \cref{fig2}.
+The SWAP gate itself degrades the final-state fidelity of the algorithm, in accordance with the commensurate two-qubit gate error rates.
+Due to the disadvantages of utilizing SWAP gates, many qubit-mapping algorithms explicitly attempt to minimize the amount of SWAP gates employed \cite{bandic,lao-mapping1}.
+However, we did not explicitly design our algorithm with such a notion in mind, even though necessary SWAP gates are considered.

-The strategy described above is not the only existing approach.
-Indeed, solutions to the the qubit-mapping problem can be separated into two broad categories: $1)$ \textit{optimal} (or brute-force) optimization and $2)$ heuristic optimization algorithms \cite{bandic}.
-Additionally, most current studies of qubit-mapping focus on minimizing the number of SWAP gates \cite{lao-mapping1,bandic,Tan_2020-medina-talk,palerwille,carmina_overview}.
-However, our approach to the qubit-mapping problem is distinct because we specifically take into account NISQ-era error rates, building on the work pioneered by \cite{noisy1}.
-In literature concerning the qubit-mapping problem, this scheme is known more broadly as \textit{noise-aware qubit mapping} \cite{bandic,carmina_overview}.
-We will discuss the cost function utilized in this paper in \cref{description_algs-section}.
+Solutions to both the qubit-assignment and qubit-mapping problems can be separated into two broad categories: $1)$ \textit{optimal} (or brute-force) optimization and $2)$ heuristic optimization algorithms \cite{bandic}.
+As described before, current studies of qubit-mapping and assignment focus on minimizing the number of SWAP gates \cite{lao-mapping1,bandic,Tan_2020-medina-talk,palerwille,carmina_overview}.
+However, our particular solution to the qubit-assignment problem is not the main focus of the present manuscript; rather we concentrate on the evaluation of topologically-inequivalent IGs for an HQAA, building and expanding on the work pioneered by \cite{noisy1}, with an aim towards understanding the topological-graph properties of IGs and how they influence the performance of an HQAA, while keeping the QPU CG \textit{effectively constant}.